6 Types of Interior Wall Paints: Features and Applications

 When it comes to painting your home, interior wall colour is one of the most imperative aspects of construction and painting work.
 Selecting the right colour and right type of colour for the internal walls is as important as painting outside.
 It not only maintains the home but also makes it aesthetically and visually pretty and attractive.

 Broadly categorizing, there are 6 major types of paints, that most of the households opt for their interior walls.
-These paints produced and supplied by paint suppliers and oil lubricants manufacturers to wholesalers, retailers and end users.
+These paints produced and supplied by aluminium paint suppliers and oil lubricants manufacturers to wholesalers, retailers and end users.
 Depending on the budget, desired look and feel and personal choice and preference, the households choose between matte, semi-gloss, gloss, enamel, emulsion, and distemper.

 • Matte Painting